michaelrbock/notes/books/designing-data-intensive-applications-part-2.md

 #### Sloppy Quorum and Hinted Handoff

-Dbs with appropriately conffigured quorums can tolerate individual node problems and are good for high availability and low latency that can tolerate stale reads.
+Dbs with appropriately configured quorums can tolerate individual node problems and are good for high availability and low latency that can tolerate stale reads.
 However, if cut off from many nodes, hard to reach *w* or *r*.
 Trade-off:

 * Better to return an error when we cannot reach quorum of *w* or *r* nodes?
 * Or should we accept writes anyway and write them to some reachable nodes, but not the *n* nodes on which the value usually lives (aka *sloppy quorum*).